ciaranmcnulty/litra/README.md

 It is offered with absolutely no warranty

+Litra uses [hidapi](https://github.com/libusb/hidapi) to integrate with HID devices

+## Supported platforms

+This has only been tested on M1 MacOS - more testing would be welconme

 ## Device status

 Litra defines a struct to receive updates on device status